 - 1. Restart a number of times with different random seeds - chose the resulting clustering with the smallest sum of squared error (SSE) - 2.
-Run k-means with different values of k - The SSE for different values of k cannot directly be compared. - Think: What happens for $k \rightarrow$ number of examples? - Workarounds - Choose k where SSE improvement decreases (knee value of k) - 2.
-Employ X-Means - Variation of K-Means algorithm that automatically determines k - starts with small k, then splits large clusters and checks if result improves
+Run k-means with different values of k - The SSE for different values of k cannot directly be compared - think: what happens for $k \rightarrow$ number of examples? - Workarounds - Choose k where SSE improvement decreases (knee value of k) - 2.
+Employ X-Means - variation of K-Means algorithm that automatically determines k - starts with small k, then splits large clusters until improvement decreases